-- Proactive in providing and seeking support from expert colleagues
+- Proactive in providing and seeking support from team members

 Leading and Motivating People:

-- Recognises limitations and takes steps to manage any resulting pressure or stress
+- Recognises limitations and take steps to manage any resulting pressure or stress

-- Remains focussed on objectives and goal in a rapidly changing environment
+- Remains focused on objectives and goal in a rapidly changing environment

-- Promotes ethical and professional behaviour in line with Malaria Consortium’s values
+- Maintains ethical and professional behaviour in line with Malaria Consortium’s values

 - Plans and manages own workload effectively